Mathematics (MAT)

 3, 3/0

-Prerequisites: MAT 202, MAT 263, and MAT 264.
+Prerequisites: MAT 162 or MAT 127.
 Numerical solutions (and error analysis) to linear and nonlinear equations; interpolation; curve fitting; function approximation; numerical differentiation and integration; differential equations.
 Offered occasionally.

 MAT 471 INTRODUCTION TO TOPOLOGY